SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-beetle-vyderac.md

 **Attacks (1/round)**

-<ins>Swarm.</ins> To dodge a swarm’s attack, the roll has to beat twice the swarm HP.
+<ins>Swarm.</ins> To dodge a swarm’s attack, the roll has to beat 10 + the swarm's HP.
 On a hit the target takes damage (1D6) and the same amount of Vyderac is attached to the victim (see vyderac above).

 <br>